travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 There are three optional *deployment phases*.

-The complete sequence of phases (lifecycle) of a job is:
+The complete sequence of phases of a job is the lifecycle.
+The steps are:

 1. OPTIONAL Install [`apt addons`](/user/installing-dependencies/#installing-packages-with-the-apt-addon)
 1. OPTIONAL Install [`cache components`](/user/caching)